MaxLastBreath/TOTK-mods/README.md

       - **Ultra (6K)**- 3080ti/3090+.
 Rx 6800/7800/7800xt.
 (AT LEAST 12gb+ VRAM)
       - **EXTREME (8k)**- 3090/4090.
 Rx 7900xt/7900xtx.
 (AT LEAST 16gb+ VRAM)
    - If you desire further changes, feel free to tweak the settings.
-- (WARNING) Select Yuzu.exe or Ryujinx.exe if you are using them in portable MODE.
+- (WARNING) Select Ryujinx.exe if you are using them in portable MODE.
-- Click **apply and open TOTK from yuzu.exe/ryujinx.exe**!
+- Click **apply and open TOTK from ryujinx.exe**!

 **If you can't get the AppImage to Open for Linux**
 - Right click, properties, permissions, run as executable